The Light Fantastic: Plot summary

-Rincewind and Twoflower travel with Cohen and Bethan to a nearby town, where the toothless Cohen leaves to have some dentures made for him, having learned of them from Twoflower.
-While he is gone, Rincewind, Twoflower and Bethan are attacked by a mob of people who believe the star is coming to destroy the Discworld in response to the presence of magic.
-The trio escape into one of many shops that sell strange and sinister goods and inexplicably vanish the next time a customer tries to find them.
-The existence of these shops is explained as being a curse by a sorcerer upon the shopkeeper for not having something in stock.
-They are able to return to Ankh-Morpork via the shop.
+Rincewind and Twoflower travel with Cohen and Bethan to a nearby town, where the toothless Cohen leaves to have dentures made, having learned of them from Twoflower.
+Rincewind, Twoflower and Bethan are attacked by a mob of people who believe the star is coming to destroy the Discworld in response to the presence of magic.
+The trio escape into a magical travelling shop, one of many that sell strange and sinister goods and vanish inexplicably the next time a customer tries to find them.
+These shops travel the multiverse, set adrift by a sorcerer's curse on the shopkeeper for not having something in stock.
+The three are able to return to Ankh-Morpork via the shop.

-As the star comes nearer and the magic on the Discworld becomes weaker, Trymon tries to put the seven spells still in the Octavo into his mind, in an attempt to save the world and gain ultimate power.
-However, the spells prove too strong for him and his mind becomes a door into the "Dungeon Dimensions", home to all manner of eldritch creatures.
-Rincewind and Twoflower manage to kill the now-mutated Trymon, and Rincewind reads all eight of the Octavo's spells aloud.
-This causes eight moons of the red star to crack open and reveal eight tiny world-turtles that follow their parent A'Tuin on a course away from the star.
-The Octavo then falls and is eaten by the Luggage.
+As the star comes nearer and the magic on the Discworld weakens, Trymon tries to put the seven spells still in the Octavo into his mind, in an attempt to save the world and gain ultimate power.
+However, the spells prove too strong for him and his mind becomes a door into the "Dungeon Dimensions", home of terrifying eldritch creatures.
+Rincewind and Twoflower manage to kill the now-mutated Trymon.

+Rincewind reads all eight of the Octavo's spells aloud.
+This causes eight moons of the red star to crack open, birthing eight infant world-turtles.
+They follow their parent Great A'Tuin, the massive turtle who carries the Discworld, on a course away from the star.
+The Octavo falls and is eaten by the Luggage.

+Cohen and Bethan leave to get married.
 Twoflower and Rincewind part company as Twoflower decides to return home, leaving the Luggage with Rincewind as a parting gift.
-Cohen and Bethan also leave to get married.
 Rincewind decides to re-enroll in the university, believing that with the spell out of his head, he will finally be able to learn magic.